TechHeroes5321/NextFTC-Docs/src/referenceguide/commands.md

 - `update` runs every loop, many times per second.
 Because of this, it is crucial that it never takes more than a trivial amount of time to execute.
 You should be extremely careful of looping or doing anything else that could take significant amounts of time
 - `stop` runs once when the command ends, and recieves a parameter of whether or not it was interrupted by a different command.
 - `interruptible` determines whether or not the command is able to be interrupted.
 A command is interrupted when another command is scheduled that requires a subsystem the command is using.
 If a command is not interruptable, then the new command will not run.
 - `subsystems` is a set of all the subsystems a command uses.
-This is used for determing when two commands requrie the same subsystem.
+This is used for determing when two commands require the same subsystem.
 This is passed to the constructor of most premade commands.